4 Things That Happen To Your Wellbeing When You Are Overweight

 Thank Pop Culture for the Paranoia: Social Effect

 - In case you are overweight, there are high chances that you will obsessively observe your waistline in the mirror every day and feel sad about you not being “attractive” enough.
-You will also ponder about reducing your waist size overnight to look “good”.
+Also, you will ponder about reducing your waist size overnight to look “good”.

 - You just might also end up developing unhealthy habits to get read of your obesity such as overeating or not eating at all.
 You will also probably suffer from terrible anxiety attacks in situations when you have to go to a party and you are constantly thinking about people making fun of your obesity.